ellysh/video-game-bots/InGameBots/protection.md

 ## Approaches Against Bots

-Windows provides a Security Descriptors (SD) mechanism, which allows you to restrict access for system objects.
+Windows provides Security Descriptors (SD) mechanism, which allows you to restrict access for system objects (for example processes).
 This [article](https://helgeklein.com/blog/2009/03/permissions-a-primer-or-dacl-sacl-owner-sid-and-ace-explained/?PageSpeed=noscript) describes the SD mechanism in details.
 Also there are [first](http://www.cplusplus.com/forum/windows/96406/) and [second](http://stackoverflow.com/questions/6185975/prevent-user-process-from-being-killed-with-end-process-from-process-explorer/10575889#10575889) examples, which demonstrate how to protect your application with Discretionary Access Control List (DACL).
-But this SD mechanism is not able to protect your application against bots and debuggers in case an attacker has administrator privileges.
+But this SD mechanism is not able to protect your application against bots, which are run with administrator privileges.

 You should implement algorithms to protect data of your application yourself.
-It is the most effective solution against in-game bots and memory scanners.
+This is the most effective solution against in-game bots and memory scanners.

-There are two tasks, which reliable protection algorithm should solve:
+There are two tasks, which a reliable protection algorithm should solve:

-1. Hide or mask game data from memory scanners like Cheat Engine.
+1. Hide game data from memory scanners like Cheat Engine.
-2. Check correctness of the game data to prevent them unauthorized modification.
+2. Check correctness of game data to prevent their unauthorized modification.

-The simplest way to hide data from memory scanners is to store [XOR](https://en.wikipedia.org/wiki/Exclusive_disjunction) values of game objects' states.
-This approach is used in the [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher).
+The simplest way to hide data from memory scanners is to store encrypted values of game objects' states.
+The simplest encryption algorithm is the [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher).
 This is a source code of the TestApplication, which is protected by XOR cipher ([`XORCipher.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/XORCipher.cpp)):
 ```C++
 #include <stdint.h>
 #include <windows.h>